Table of Contents

 Common Questions About Policies and Procedures

-Even when you understand the theory, putting policies and procedures into practice can bring up some tricky questions.
-Let's tackle a few common ones to help clarify how these documents work in the real world.
+Even when you understand the theory, putting policies and procedures into practice can raise some tricky questions.
+A few common questions and answers can clarify how these documents operate in everyday situations.

 Can One Document Be Both a Policy and a Procedure?